 Develop your pupils’ sense of identity through a study of their own town or village.
-Using real historical documents from their own local area, discover what the town/village used to look like, who lived there, what work they did and how they lived.
-Typical sources include: census, trade directories, parish registers, maps and photographs.
+Using real historical documents from their own local area, discover what the town or village used to look like, who lived there, what work they did and how they lived.
+Typical sources include census, trade directories, parish registers, maps and photographs.

 Created specifically for your pupils using the original archives of your school.
 Content is guided entirely by the information in those archives and others relating to your local area.
 Typical sources include:

 - log books